 9 – Doorbell notifier

-This is the goal of this project, that will email you each time someone rings your door, with the person’s photo.
+This is the goal of this project, which will email you each time someone rings your door, with the person’s photo.

-You’ll find all needed information on the link below.
+You’ll find all the needed information on the link below.

 10 – Christmas lights manager

 You’ve probably seen these Christmas decoration videos that are all the rage in December.
 People have decorated their houses and gardens and animated them with music for exceptional results.

 Well, it is possible to use a Raspberry Pi to manage intelligence on this kind of project.
 As you can see in the photo of the installation above, it’s not a simple project to put in place, but it’s worth it.